cast-org/figuration/docs/4.0.0-alpha.5/widgets/overview.md

 ---
 layout: docs
 title: Widgets
+description: Add more functionality and interactivity to Figuration with our optional jQuery powered widgets.
+Each one is designed with accessibility already built-in.
 group: widgets
 redirect_from:
   - "/widgets/"
   - "/4.0.0-alpha.5/widgets/"
 ---

-Add more functionality and interactivity to to Figuration with our optional jQuery powered widgets.
-Each one is designed with accessibility already built-in.

 {% capture callout %}
 Using the compiled JavaScript